onestudio-co/bond-core/README.md

 6. [bond_notifications](https://pub.dev/packages/bond_notifications) - A flexible package for effective notification handling.

-7. [bond_chat_bot](https://pub.dev/packages/bond_chat_bot) - An interactive package for integrating chatbot capabilities into your app.

 ## Getting Started: Integrating Bond Into Your Project

 To add any Bond package to your Flutter project: